remydagostino/elm-template/README.md

 -----------------

 In development, run `npm install` to install the project's node dependencies.
 Then `npm run-script start-dev` to start the development server.
+Open your web browser to http://localhost:3000 to see the beginnings of your elm app.
 Test your production build with `npm run-script start-prod`.
+While the development build is running, access the elm tests by navigating to http://localhost:3000/tests.elm.

 `./server` contains the source for a nodejs http server.
 When the server starts it cleans the build and rebuilds all frontend code and assets.
 During